InfectedBytes/ArduinoShiftOut/README.md

 ```
 ![Breadboard layout for one shift register](ShiftOut/examples/ShiftRegister/layout.png)

 If you want to use two shift registers, you only have to change the declaration from `ShiftOut<1> shift;` to `ShiftOut<2> shift;` and then you just daisy chain your 74HC595.
+To daisy chain two 74HC595's, use a wire to connect the clock pin (11) of second shifter to the first one.
+Do the same with the latch pin (12).
+Now, connect the data pin (14) of the second one to the serial data output (9) of the first one.

 # API
 Depending on the number of chips, this library will use different data types.